-'''

 (config) #config-register 0x10011

-'''

-Step 8 If failover is to be enabled, define the failover key to ensure encryption of the link to redundant devices prior to enabling failover.
+Step 8 Define the failover key to ensure encryption of the link to redundant devices prior to enabling failover.

-'''

-(config) #failover key hex <key>
+(config)#failover key hex <key>

-'''

 Failover is not required for FIPS mode of operation.
+If failover is enabled, then the above configuration should be followed.
 Only LAN-based failover is allowed for FIPS mode of operation; serial link failover is not allowed in FIPS mode of operation.
-Failover must not be configured over the lowest-numbered interface, such as Ethernet 0; ports Ethernet 1 or above should be used.
-If the lowest-numbered interface is already implemented as the failover interface, the crypto officer should take the following action: